data2viz/data2viz/README.md

 The current version contains the following modules:

+  - axis: a module that display axis for scales.
+  - chord: generator for chord charts.
+  - colors: manage different color spaces (RGBA, HSLA, LAB), gradients, categories of colors, ...
   - core: some main elements like trigonometric functions, namespace constants.
+  - dsv: parsing of CSV, TSV files.
+  - ease: a collection of functions used by transitions.
+  - format: a multiplatform formatting library with a DSL
+  - geo: mechanism and algorithms to project GeoJson objects on a visualization.
+  - hierarchy: generator for hierarchical charts.
+  - path: abstraction over path generation.
   - random: various randomize functions.
+  - sankey: generator for sankey charts.
+  - scale: manage the transformation between domain objects and visualizations.
+  - selection: a way of selecting visual elements of a datavisualization in order to apply some modifications.
+  - shape: provides some generators for curves, areas, lines, stack, symbols,...
   - test: an internal module used to simplify multiplatform testing with a higher DSL.
-  - colors: manage different color spaces (RGBA, HSLA, LAB), gradients, categories of colors, ...
-  - viz: multiplatform abstraction over visual elements (circle, rectangle, ...)
-  - path: abstraction over path generation.
-  - shape: provides some generators for curves, areas, lines, stack, symbols,...
-  - format: a multiplatform formatting library with a DSL
-  - selection: a way of selecting visual elements of a datavisualization in order to apply some modifications.
+  - tile: manage the loading, and display of tiles.
   - time: a multiplatform module to simplify time management inside datavisualizations.
   - time-format: formatting date and time.
   - timer: multiplatform way of managing animations through shared frames.
-  - scale: manage the transformation between domain objects and visualizations.
-  - ease: a collection of functions used by transitions.
-  - axis: a module that display axis for scales.
-  - geo: mechanism and algorithms to project GeoJson objects on a visualization.
-  - dsv: parsing of CSV, TSV files.
-  - chord: generator for chord charts.
-  - sankey: generator for sankey charts.
-  - hierarchy: generator for hierarchical charts.
-  - tile: manage the loading, and display of tiles.
+  - transitions: modifying visual elements through animated transitions.
+  - viz: multiplatform abstraction over visual elements (circle, rectangle, ...)
   - voronoi: the voronoi algorithm
-  - transitions: modifying visual elements through animated transitions.
-  - force: collision and force algorithms.

 ### Coming soon:
 The modules that are currently in development or coming soon: